dart-lang/sdk/docs/language/informal/toplevel-inference.md

 #### Instance field, getter, and setter inference

 The inferred type of a getter, setter, or field is as follows.
-Note that I say that a setter overrides a getter if there is a getter of the same name in some superclass or interface, and similarly for setters overriding getters, fields, etc.
+Note that we say that a setter overrides a getter if there is a getter of the same name in some superclass or interface (explicitly declared or induced by an instance variable declaration), and similarly for setters overriding getters, fields, etc.

 A getter, setter or field which overrides/implements only a getter is inferred